Black elite: United Kingdom

 Francis Williams, an Afro-Caribbean British scholar and poet.
 A member of a property-owning Afro-Jamaican family, he took British citizenship in 1723.

 The Nigerian British actor David Oyelowo has had a successful career in both Britain and the United States, where he has also taken U.S. citizenship.
 He was born into a royal family of the Nigerian chieftaincy system.

 The model Adwoa Aboah is a Ghanaian British descendant of the Lowthers of Lowther Castle, Earls of Lonsdale.
 Her earliest Lowther ancestor served as Lord Warden of the March of Western England in the 16th century.

 In the United Kingdom, the Black community has largely consisted of immigrants and their descendants whose residency in the country dates from either the time of the old British Empire or that of the new Commonwealth.
 Persons classified as being of African descent have nevertheless been a recognizable component of British society since at least the Elizabethan period.
 Some individuals of African or partial African descent were introduced to elite levels of society in the 18th and 19th centuries, such as Nathaniel Wells, a mixed-race British landowner and country gentleman, Dido Elizabeth Belle, the mixed-race child of a British colonial aristocrat, Martha Grey, Countess of Stamford, the South African wife of the 8th Earl of Stamford, and Sarah Forbes Bonetta, the West African adopted goddaughter of Queen Victoria.
 Others attained political and social prominence, such as Olaudah Equiano, a freed African slave who became a campaigner for the abolition of slavery in the Empire, and Mary Seacole, a heroine of the Crimean War.
 In the first half of the 20th century the Trinidadian Learie Constantine became a professional cricketer in the Lancashire League and contributed to the campaign for racial equality in Britain.

 In the latter 20th and 21st centuries elites have developed within the Black British community, with the rise of Black and mixed-race national leaders such as Paul Boateng, and the success of numerous Black and mixed-race persons in specialized industries, such as the arts (for example, Lenny Henry).

 Today, Britain's Black and mixed-race people are included in the annual Powerlist—a ranking of the nation's most prominent people of color.
 A number of them, such as Boateng and Henry, have been made peers and/or knights of the realm.
 There is also a small community of British aristocrats that are of partially Black descent.
 Emma Thynn (née McQuiston), the Marchioness of Bath as the wife of the 8th Marquess, and Lady Naomi Gordon-Lennox, the adopted daughter of the 10th Duke of Richmond, belong to this sub-group.
-Other notable members are Prince Archie of Sussex and Princess Lilibet of Sussex, the mixed-race children of Prince Harry and Meghan Markle, the Duke and Duchess of Sussex.
+Other notable members are Prince Archie of Sussex and Princess Lilibet of Sussex, the mixed-race children of Prince Harry and Meghan, the Duke and Duchess of Sussex.